Chase-Snyder-WVU/ros2_ws_Chase_Snyder/README.md

 **Assignment:** Homework 3 - ROS 2 Multi-Package System

 ## Project Overview
-This project implements a ROS 2 Humble simulation for a mobile robot that drives in a **2m x 2m square** using proportional linear control in an Ubuntu 22.04 WSL environment.
+This project implements a ROS 2 Humble simulation for a mobile robot that drives in a **2m x 2m square** in an Ubuntu 22.04 WSL environment.
 > **Note:**
 > This implementation uses **only linear x and y velocity** with no turning or angular models.